MackHeller/Copernican-Sky/brd.md

 >
 > Weapon Playstyle (WP) - Determines the playstyle of the weapon
 >
-> Damage - WC base damage range + (WC scaling damage range x primary Attribute)
+> Damage (DMG) - WC base damage range + (WC scaling damage range x primary Attribute)
 >
-> Magic Property - Case by case scenario, will have to builds unique cases for each magic weapon that can alter playstyle or stats.
+> Magic Property MGC - Case by case scenario, will have to builds unique cases for each magic weapon that can alter playstyle or stats.

-> Stat boosts
+> Stat boosts (SB)
 > Skill
 > Strength
 > Speed